Helston Railway: Helston

 Laid out as a through station for the possible extension to the Lizard, Helston station had a single platform on the up side of the line; there was an engine release line, with goods facilities on the east side of the station.
 There was also a carriage shed for the two-coach branch train, and a single-road engine shed built in 1887, lasting until 1963.
+The proposals for a light railway extension to the Lizard in the 1890s were not pursued.

 Helston station was much used by service personnel based at RNAS Culdrose from 1947.
 The Royal Navy Air station is on the southern margin of Helston.
 If sufficient money had been given to extend to RNAS Culdrose, the line might have been saved.

 Absorption by the Great Western Railway

-The line had been worked by the Great Western Railway from the outset, and on 1 July 1898 the line was vested in the GWR, the original Helston company being dissolved.
+The line had been worked by the Great Western Railway (GWR) from the outset, and on 1 July 1898 the line was vested in the GWR, the original Helston company being dissolved.

 The Great Western Railway operated a pioneering road passenger connection to Mullion and the Lizard from 17 August 1903, and a Porthleven connection was added in 1909, and surrounding villages were also served.
 There was also an extensive van service for goods traffic to and from the railway, developed into a motor lorry service from about 1925.

 A fragment of the GWR route map from about 1930 is given above, and shows several "road motor routes" radiating from Helston: there was a route to Porthleven and Breage; to Penhale (a small settlement east of Mullion, not the larger place near Indian Queens), Lizard and Lizard Point, and to Mullion; and Coverack and St Keverne, and to Manaccan; and to Falmouth and to Redruth.

 The GWR formed a joint venture with the National Omnibus & Transport Company, forming the Western National Omnibus Company Ltd in 1929, and the GWR services were transferred to Western National.
 The GWR retained its shares in Western National until nationalisation of the railways in 1948.